ihmeuw/vivarium_public_health/docs/source/tutorials/risk_exposure.rst

 For the ``risk_factor`` entity type, both the ``"exposure"`` and ``"rebinned_exposure"`` configuration options are available to us.
-In the :ref:`model specification <model_specification_concept>`, we can specify the component to use its defaults with
+In the model specification, we can specify the component to use its defaults with

 .. code-block:: yaml